With a steady career in the fields of corporate and entertainment law, Tania Fuentes had it all.

 As spring turns into summer, Fuentes sees new opportunities to give back.

-On Saturday, June 15, Fuentes and her supporters will host the next Community Fair, handing out groceries and baby supplies from 10 a.m. to 2 p.m. at 5516 Jefferson St. in West New York.
+On Saturday, June 15, Fuentes and her supporters were scheduled to host the next Community Fair, handing out groceries and baby supplies from 10 a.m. to 2 p.m. at 5516 Jefferson St. in West New York.

 For more information, visit www.dvinek.org or call 201-617-4484